-5 Simple Rules for the Best Sheet Pan Dinners
+6 Simple Rules to Make the Best Sheet Pan Dinners

 How to Make the Best Sheet Pan Dinners

-The genius behind this oven-baked spin on one-pot-cooking is that it's supposed to make for simple prep, cook, and clean-up.
-And all that's true -- as long as you keep these basic tips in mind:
+The genius behind this oven-baked spin on one-pot-cooking is that it's supposed to make for simple prep, no-fuss cooking, and speedy clean-up.
+And all that's true — as long as you keep these 6 simple tips in mind:

 1. Use the Right Kind of Pan

 The right baking sheet to use for sheet pan dinners is called a half-sheet pan.
 It's made of heavy-gauge metal, measures 18 by 13 inches, and has a 1-inch rim all the way around.
-It's sturdy enough to take high oven heat--and sometimes broiler heat if your recipe calls for it.
+It's sturdy enough to take high oven heat — and sometimes broiler heat if your recipe calls for it.
 The size allows for ingredients to be spread out so you don't crowd the pan.
 (Crowded pans make for mushy meals because the ingredients steam instead of roast.)
 And the rim is low enough for heat to move across the ingredients to give them a crisp, brown, caramelized finish.
 Jellyroll pans may look the same, but they're generally smaller and flimsier than half-sheet pans.
 The good news is half-sheet pans are not expensive and they're the kind of multi-taskers that you'll use again and again for a whole lot more than sheet pan dinners.

 2. Line the Pan for Easy Clean-Up